I'm an Old Cowhand (From the Rio Grande): Other recordings

-The song has also been sung by Roy Rogers (Sons of the Pioneers), Sophia Johnson, Carson Robison, Bobby Darin, Tex Ritter, The Mills Brothers, Johnnie Ray, Jack Teagarden, Patsy Montana, Frank Sinatra, Steve Lawrence, Lorne Greene, Dan Hicks, and Harry Connick Jr., Hotclub of Cowtown among others.
+The song has also been sung by Roy Rogers (Sons of the Pioneers), Sophia Johnson, Carson Robison, Bobby Darin, Tex Ritter, The Mills Brothers, Johnnie Ray, Jack Teagarden, Patsy Montana, Frank Sinatra, Steve Lawrence, Lorne Greene, Dan Hicks, Harry Connick Jr., and The Hot Club of Cowtown, among others.
 A notable jazz version by Sonny Rollins leads off his 1957 album Way Out West.
 Instrumental versions were done by Ray Conniff on his album 'S Wonderful!
 (1956) and Herb Alpert and the Tijuana Brass on their album The Brass are Comin (1969).

-Another jazz version was recorded by UK jazz artist Acker Bilk.
+Other jazz recordings have been recorded by Grant Green, Monty Alexander, Clark Terry, Joshua Redman, John Scofield, and Acker Bilk.